CaZual-T/CZT-Mod-Manager/language_packs/README.md

 Useful tool for updating your language files - [WinMerge](https://winmerge.org/?lang=en)

-Note: Claude Opus was used translate.
+Note: Claude Opus was used to translate en to es/ru.